1,000 Times Stronger and Free Electricity: Goodbye to Solar Panels with the Photovoltaic Ceramic

 The rooftop installment can sometimes be challenging and expensive due to the need for a pre-building structure.
 The manufacturing of silicone cells requires a very intensive energy supply and high temperatures.
 Resource limits exist on getting this silicon chipped in a low-mix state.

-As a result, these disadvantages have ignited research encompassing unexplored avenues of solar technologies that can optimize efficiency, reliability, flexibility in use, and well-established manufacturing methods.
+As a result, these disadvantages have ignited research encompassing unexplored avenues of solar technologies that can optimize efficiency, reliability, flexibility, and well-established manufacturing methods.
 An engineering group at ETH Zürich has developed a ceramic photovoltaic.

 1000 Times More Powerful and Solar Panels and Unprecedented Free Electricity

-Scientists at ETH Zurich have designed a new ceramic material that can absorb sun rays. convert them into caustic storage up to a thousand times more productively than regular solar plates made with the same principles.
+Scientists at ETH Zurich have designed a new ceramic material that can absorb sun rays.
+Convert them into caustic storage up to a thousand times more productively than regular solar plates with the same principles.

-This achievement, combined with the developed 3D printing technique of this ceramic, has the ability to change everything about solar energy.
-The photovoltaic novel ceramic is decorated with a perovskite structure, which is a metal-organic framework that is skeletonized and built of various columns as a two-dimensional lattice.
+This achievement, combined with the developed 3D printing technique of this ceramic, has the potential to change everything about solar energy.
+The photovoltaic novel ceramic is decorated with a perovskite structure, a metal-organic framework that is skeletonized and built of various columns as a two-dimensional lattice.

 This ceramic is unique in that it is usable only for power generation but casts chemical energy.
 This is naturally much better for solar to replace fossil fuels.
 In fact, it has the same physical composition as conventional ceramics.
 Yes, the ones we have been using for several millennia.